 - Developing career paths and certifications.

-- Developing leaders and managers who can step into larger roles in the future.
+- Talent management – Developing leaders, project managers and team members who can drive improved project performance and step into larger roles in the future.

 Years in the field have revealed one critical theme common across all implementations; success lies in the ability of the PMO to align itself correctly with the organization.
 While this may sound obvious, it is not uncommon for misalignment’s to occur, whether subtle or more overt.
 We have found that the most successful and valued PMO’s are the ones that continually realign themselves; sometimes adjusting their roles slightly as inevitable organizational changes occur.

 Learn why a Ten Six PMO Pulse Check is a great place to start and how it can get the help your PMO needs.